Aylinxd/Aylinxd/README.md

 hi.I'm Aylin.
 From Turkey.
 - 🔭 I’m currently studying at **Marmara University**, Electrical Electronics Engineering
 - 🌱 learning c language, java, assembly language and digital desing in verilog
+- 🌱 I'm interested in python and machine learning lately.
 - 🤔 I’m looking for help with networking